-The ORPHAcode is deprecated when it is no longer an independent entity in itself, becomes part of another one as a result of the evolution of knowledge.
-The deprecated entity is removed from the Orphanet nomenclature of Rare Diseases.
-However, it is kept in the Orphanet nomenclature files along with the ORPHAcode to be used in replacement (“moved to” relationship).
+The ORPHAcode is deprecated when the phenotype was initially considered as an independant diagnosis, but it now considered as part of another diagnosis as a result of the evolution knowledge.
+The deprecated ORPHAcode is removed from the Orphanet nomenclature of Rare Diseases.
+However, it is kept in the Orphanet nomenclature files along with the ORPHAcode to be used in replacement (« moved to » relationship).

-The ORPHAcode is obsoleted for upkeep purposes.
-Reasons are duplicates or categories that are not used anymore to organize the Orphanet classifications.
+The ORPHAcode is obsoleted for upkeep purposes encompassing exact duplicate of another existing clinical entity, unclear entity that connot be precisely characterised, only one published case in the litterature, or organisational category that is no longer in use.
 In case of duplication, a relationship is provided between the obsoleted ORPHAcode and the ORPHAcode retained in the Orphanet nomenclature (“referred to” relationship).
 Otherwise, a relationship between the obsoleted ORPHAcode and an active ORPHAcode is suggested only if relevant.

 Example: ORPHA:98836 Bilineal acute leukemia, initially recognized as a unique and separate entity, is now part of ORPHA:530995 Mixed phenotype acute leukemia according to the 2016 revision to the World Health Organization classification of myeloid neoplasms and acute leukemia.

 Example: ORPHA:480773 Fibular aplasia-tibial campomelia-oligosyndactyly syndrome is obsoleted because it duplicates ORPHA:2492 FATCO syndrome, that is the ORPHAcode of replacement.

 In any case, it belongs to the user to make sure that the ORPHAcode of replacement is adapted to setting.